mitibabaei/LaTeX-Resume-Templates/README.md

-If you recieved Warning, modify your LaTeX document by Switch to XeLaTeX or LuaLaTeX:
+If you receive a warning, modify your LaTeX document by switching to XeLaTeX or LuaLaTeX.
 Ensure you compile your document with XeLaTeX or LuaLaTeX.
 In Overleaf, you can change the compiler from the menu on the left.